BMW M4 review

 Image 3 of 23

-Better still, the adaptive dampers deliver rock-solid body control and very little roll – although the ride is firm in Sports Plus.
-Set everything to Comfort and the M4 is almost as refined and relaxed as the standard 4 Series, making light work of long motorway journeys and congested city commutes.
-It can still feel a bit edgy and alert when you want to calm things down a bit, though.
+The adaptive dampers on all models deliver rock-solid body control and very little roll – although the ride is firm in the Sports Plus setting.
+Put everything in Comfort and the M4 is almost as refined and relaxed as the standard 4 Series, making light work of long motorway journeys and congested city commutes.

 The Competition Pack model feels even sharper to drive.
 Even with the dampers in their softest setting the ride is firm, and the whole car fizzes and vibrates over the smoothest surfaces.
 The trade-off for this stiffness is even greater agility and involvement.
 In the dry the recalibrated differential delivers greater traction, but with the stability control disabled it’s still possible to get the rear wheels smoking.
 In the wet the traction control fights wheelspin in the first four gears.
 This hardcore approach won’t be to all tastes, but there’s no denying it delivers an even more exciting driving experience.